adamant/adamant.language.reference/borrow-checker.md

 ---

-For constructors, the reason for the init then cal base is after the base call the object should be valid and references can be given out and methods called.
+For constructors, the reason for the init then call base is after the base call the object should be valid and references can be given out and methods called.
 Invariants should be checked for all subclasses at the top of the constructor call chain to ensure it is a valid object at that moment.

 ---